alajmo/sake/README.md

 0.0.0.0 | pong

 # Count number of files in each server in parallel
-$ sake exec --all --output table --parallel 'find . -type f | wc -l'
+$ sake exec --all --output table --strategy=free 'find . -type f | wc -l'

  Server    | Output
 -----------+--------